 How can I take the WorkKeys National Career Readiness Certificate (NCRC) test?

 You can take the NCRC test at a WorkSource Oregon center, and can find a list of all the centers here.
-Many of the locations have links to their calendars with test dates.
 The test that you will take is the National Career Readiness Certificate or NCRC.
 The NCRC test is free and takes around 4.5 hours to complete.
 You will be able to receive copies of your scores upon completion of the test, and the certificate will be mailed to you later.

 I already have WorkKeys NCRC test scores.
 Can I submit these?